The Pursuit of Uniqueness: Extending Valiant-Vazirani Theorem to the Probabilistic and Quantum Settings: Introduction

-From Theorem \ref{thm:onedulh_is_qcma_hard} we can deduce the following ``no-go'' corollary for the ground state of poly-gapped Hamiltonians.
-Consider any set of states which are (i) described by $\poly(n)$ parameters and (ii) from which one can efficiently compute expectation values of local observables.
-Matrix-Product-States are an example of such a set, and several others have recently been proposed \cite{anders2006gsa, vidal2007er, hubener2008rag}.
+From Corollary \ref{cor:onedulh_is_qcma_hard}, we can deduce the following no-go result for the ground state of poly-gapped Hamiltonians.
+Consider any set of states that are (i) described by $\poly(n)$ parameters and (ii) from which one can efficiently compute expectation values of local observables.
+Matrix product states consititute an example of such a set, and several others have recently been proposed \cite{APDV+06,Vid07,HKHD+09}.
 We can show:

-\begin{theorem} Ground states of 1-D poly gapped local Hamiltonians cannot be approximated to inverse polynomial accuracy by states satisfying properties (i) and (ii), unless $\QCMA \er \NP$. \end{theorem}
+\begin{corollary} If all ground states of 1-D poly gapped local Hamiltonians can be approximated to inverse polynomial accuracy by states satisfying properties (i) and (ii) above, then $\QCMA \subseteq \RP^\NP$.\footnote{Recall that $\RP$ is defined as $\BPP$, except every $x$ not in the language needs to be rejected with certainty.
+In other words, languages in $\RP$ have perfect soundness.} \end{corollary} Since it seems unlikely that $\QCMA \subseteq \RP^\NP$, we view this as a no-go corollary.

-The reason is that ``yes'' instances of the \onedulh\ are poly-gapped, and therefore such a description would place $\onedulh$ in $\NP$.